LAMurakami/lamurakami.github.io/README.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/LAMurakami/lamurakami.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+After creating the repository and selecting one of the [Jekyll](https://jekyllrb.com/) Themes I used the [editor on GitHub](https://github.com/LAMurakami/lamurakami.github.io/edit/master/README.md) to maintain the Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown